-To date, our operations have been funded through the issuance of common and redeemable convertible preferred stock and proceeds from collaboration agreements.
+To date, our operations have primarily been funded through the gross proceeds from equity offerings of \$553.0 million and proceeds from collaborations of \$288.5 million.
 We do not have any products approved for sale, and we have not generated any revenue from product sales.
-As of February 28, 2021, we had \$380.3 million in cash, cash equivalents and investments.
+As of May 31, 2021, we had \$496.5 million in cash, cash equivalents and investments.

-Funding Requirements
+Fundina Requirements

 We expect that our existing cash, cash equivalents and investments are sufficient to continue operating activities for at least the next 12 months.
 We will need substantial additional funding to support our continuing operations and pursue our long-term business plan.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
-Because of the numerous risks and uncertainties associated with the development and commercialization of our drug candidates and the extent to which we may enter into additional collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated pre-clinical studies and clinical trials.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our drug candidates and the extent to which we may enter into additional collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated preclinical studies and clinical trials.